 In the southern part of the market, there are some taquerias and other inexpensive traditional eateries selling classic Yucatecan food.

 P.S.
 The Municipal Market is located just one block from Cenote Zaci so it would be smart to visit both of them in one go.

-If you’d like to get a deeper understanding of the local culture and also get to know some Maya people and their traditions, you might be interested in this 7.5-hour bike tour through Valladolid.
-During the tour, you’ll visit the Municipal Market together with a local guide, learn how to make tortillas, visit Maya families as well as stop in some nearby cenotes.
+If you’d like to get a deeper understanding of the Maya culture and interact with some locals, you might be interested in this full day bike tour of Valladolid and its surroundings.
+During the tour, you’ll visit the Municipal Market together with a local guide, meet Maya families, learn how to make tortillas and visit some nearby cenotes.

 8. See the Convent of San Bernardino de Siena